dominion321/storefront-backend-with-postgres/README.md

 - POST route: `'api/users'` [POST]

 ## Required Technologies
-Your application uses the following libraries:
+This application uses the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables